You are currently viewing A Year (and a Little More) of Living in the North Country

 Yeah.

-New York is a huge state, with multiple, distinct regions.
-Up here, we live in the shadow of New York City and Albany.
-The people, scenery, politics, and cost of living differ wildly between the regions.
+New York is a huge state, with distinct regions.
+Up here, we live in the shadow of New York City and Albany (and even Buffalo, the Finger Lakes, Syracuse, Niagara Falls, etc.).
+The people, scenery, culture, politics, and cost of living differ wildly between the regions.

 Yes, I knew about the snow before moving here.

-Before moving, I’d been to Plattsburgh several times during the winter.
+Before moving, I’d been to Plattsburgh for several extended trips during the winter.
 And, I spent seven years living in western Michigan.
 So, I know snow.

 Although it snows regularly (sometimes daily) during winter and spring, the white stuff rarely accumulates to the point that it’s a problem.
 Shoveling snow is no fun, but it comes with the territory, and I’m almost to the point of buying a snow blower.
 Problem solving by spending, right?